tnga/lib.iui/README.md

 It’s firstly build with [UMI web’s projects](http://umiproject.sf.net) and for css development.
 However it can be use for any css projects.

-By using the power of preprocessed stylesheet language like **sass**, the goal is to build special css theme with beauty and elegant spirit.
+By using the power of preprocessed stylesheet language like [sass](https://github.com/sass/sass), the goal is to build special css theme with beauty and elegant spirit.

 Actually, the library is on building and it will continuous to grow up.